-- 10. Qualified Disaster Retirement Plan Distributions and Repayments: The program does not support multiple disasters; for example, if you were affected by multiple disasters in the same year. - 11.
+- 9. Qualified Disaster Retirement Plan Distributions and Repayments (8915B, 8915C, 8915D, 8915E): The program does not support multiple disasters; for example, if you were affected by multiple disasters in the same year. - 10.
 Tax on Lump-Sum Distributions (Form 4972): If a person receives a lump-sum distribution from their own retirement plan and, in the same year, another lump-sum distribution as a beneficiary of an employee who died, and both distributions qualify for special averaging on Form 4972, only one distribution can be reported on Form 4972 for the year.
 Normally this situation would need to be reported on two Forms 4972.
 However, the program only supports one Form 4972 for the taxpayer and one for the spouse.
-The second Form 4972 can be prepared manually, and the tax from that form can be entered on the Form 1040 worksheet, on line D of the Tax Smart Worksheet above line 16. - 12.
+The second Form 4972 can be prepared manually, and the tax from that form can be entered on the Form 1040 worksheet, on line D of the Tax Smart Worksheet above line 16. - 11.
 Form SSA-1099 / Form RRB-1099 Repayments: If repayments of social security benefits result in a negative amount in Box 5 on Form SSA-1099 or RRB-1099, you may be eligible to take a deduction for this amount.
 The program does not automatically calculate this deduction.
-See IRS Publication 525 for more information. - 13.
+See IRS Publication 525 for more information. - 12.
 Social Security Repayments: If repayments of social security benefits result in a negative amount in Box 5 on Form SSA-1099 or RRB-1099, you may be eligible to take a deduction for this amount.
 The program does not automatically calculate this deduction.
-See IRS Publication 525 for more information. - 14.
-Social Security Benefits that are tax exempt for U.S Citizens residing abroad combined with a Lump-sum Social Security payment: If filing a married filing joint return, the program does not support the calculation where one spouse qualifies for a tax-exempt status for living in a specific foreign country and the other spouse received a Lump-sum Social Security payment. - 15.
-Form 8915-F Part IV: A Qualified Disaster Distribution for the purchase or construction of a main home, in Part IV of 8915-F, is not supported. - 16.
-Qualified Disaster Retirement Plan Distributions and Repayments for Qualified 2021 disasters Form 8915-F (2021 disasters): The program does not support qualified 2021 disaster distributions for qualified 2021 disasters reported on a 2021 Form 8915-F (2021 disasters). - 17.
-Form 8915-F: The program does not support required minimum distributions (RMD's) that are designated as Qualified Disaster Distributions. - 18.
-Prior-Year IRA Basis Adjustments (Form 8606): The program does not support adjustments related to IRA basis established in prior years.
+See IRS Publication 525 for more information. - 13.
+Social Security Benefits that are tax exempt for U.S Citizens residing abroad combined with a Lump-sum Social Security payment: If filing a married filing joint return, the program does not support the calculation where one spouse qualifies for a tax-exempt status for living in a specific foreign country and the other spouse received a Lump-sum Social Security payment. - 14.
+Form 8915-F Part IV: A Qualified Disaster Distribution for the purchase or construction of a main home, in Part IV of 8915-F, is not supported. - 15.
+Qualified Disaster Retirement Plan Distributions and Repayments for Qualified 2021 disasters Form 8915-F (2021 disasters): The program does not support qualified 2021 disaster distributions for qualified 2021 disasters reported on a 2021 Form 8915-F (2021 disasters).